Thndr

 Three players are already well-established in the UAE market Thndr is building into.
 Each does something Thndr's UAE product does not yet.

-Founded 2017. $880M AUM (end-2025), second consecutive profitable year.
+Founded 2017. $1B+ AUM (crossed $1B in May 2026), second consecutive profitable year.
 Sarwa Invest is a full robo-advisor with automatic rebalancing and a halal option – the automated portfolio product Alpha v2 is still being built toward, and Sarwa is already there and profitable.
 CEO Mark Chahwan, posting on LinkedIn in June 2026, reported its strongest year yet: YTD vs 2025, AUM +61%, traded volume +72%, and the sharpest growth in active trading – swing traders +132%, day traders +71% (his figures, unaudited).
 A web platform is imminent.
 That pushes Sarwa directly into ThndrX and Rumble's lane: the active-trader segment where Thndr's revenue is most concentrated.

 1M+ investors, 186+ countries, $350M+ deployed across 500+ funded properties.
 Fractional UAE and Saudi real estate from AED 500 with monthly rental dividends.
 Direct competitor to Thndr's coming real estate product.
 What Stake has that Thndr will need to earn: a five-year head start, a curation reputation for the top 1% of Gulf properties, and an investor base that already trusts the model.